Nissan Pao: History

 Part of Nissan's "Pike" series, it was designed as a retro fashionable city car in the mould of the Be-1.
 It included external door hinges like the original 1960s Austin Mini which had become fashionable in Japan, 'flap-up' windows like those of a Citroën 2CV, and a split rear tailgate of the first British hatchback car the Austin A40 Farina Countryman.
 The Be-1, Pao, Figaro, and S-Cargo were attempts to create cars with designs as desirable as those of Panasonic, Sony, and other personal electronics products.
 The Pao's side strakes evoked the construction of earlier Woodie car body styles.

+The Pao's body variations include a metal top and a canvas top.

 The design of the Pao is usually credited to Naoki Sakai who also worked for Olympus, where he brought back "the brushed aluminium look".
 Sakai also helped design Toyota's later WiLL cars, which echo the Pike series.

 Specifications

 The Pao's chassis included rack and pinion steering, independent suspension with struts in front and 4-links and coil springs in back.
 Brakes were discs up front and drums in the rear.
 It has a clamshell hatch in back, meaning the glass section swings up and the bottom portion opens down to create a tailgate.
 The tires were of 155/SR12 format.
 The compact Pao requires just 4.4 m (14.4 ft) to turn.

 Due to its length and engine size it is too large to be considered a Kei car (light car) in Japan, and is instead classified as a small size passenger vehicle.
 It could seat five people.
 The front/rear tread is 1,355 mm (53.3 in) - 1,365 mm (53.7 in), and ground clearance is 165 mm (6.5 in).
 The car weighs 720 kg (1,587.3 lb) to 760 kg (1,675.5 lb), with a gross vehicle weight of 995 kg (2,193.6 lb) to 1,035 kg (2,281.8 lb).

-The car was offered in four exterior colors: Aqua Gray (#FJ-0) (16,900 produced), Olive Gray (#DJ-0) (6488 produced), Ivory (#EJ-I) (6362 produced), Terracotta (#AJ-0) (1595 produced); there was also one each produced in Gold (#EJ-0) and Blue-black (#BG-8).
-Interior color could be either Ivory (#EJ-I) or Black (#EJ-I).
+The car was offered in four exterior colours: Aqua Gray (#FJ-0) (16,900 produced), Olive Gray (#DJ-0) (6,488 produced), Ivory (#EJ-I) (6,362 produced), Terracotta (#AJ-0) (1,595 produced); there was also one each produced in Gold (#EJ-0) and Blue-black (#BG-8).
+All exterior colours were coated with fluoropolymer paint.
+The interior matches the body color, a large single round meter, and a straight, two-spoke steering wheel.
+Air conditioning and a car stereo are optional.